 - Bottom & Thighs distributed pressure

 - ARMS minimal bend at the wrist

-- Area behind the knee not touching seat
+- The area behind the knee not touching the seat

 - Feet flat on the floor or on a footrest

 - Wrists and hands do not rest on sharp or hard edges